Tournament Info & What to Watch Out For

 Most Tournaments should be considered "TRAVEL" unless they say "HOUSE".
 Only Tournaments that say HOUSE A & B and generally only local Tournaments run by Rochester organizations plus Pepsi in Buffalo should be considered true House A & B.

 TRAVEL AA, A, B, House Distinctions: Most commercial tournaments (MyHockey, etc.) and any tournaments in PA, Ohio and Mid-west/mid-Atlantic states will use Travel AA, A, B, House as classifications.
-Travel AA is for Travel AA TB teams, A is for Travel Major and B is for Travel Minor (in general but if you are strong or weak, consult the Tourn Director).
-Strong House A teams can be competitive at the Travel B level depending on the Tournament.
+Travel AA is for Travel AA TB teams, A is for Travel Major and B is for Travel Minor (in general but if you are strong or weak, consult the Tourn Director, Mixed teams can be A or B depending on their strength).
+Occasionally the Commercial Tournament vendors may run a AA Minor or Mixed division but these are rare and may be teams in WNYAHL only.
+Strong House A/White or House Red teams can be competitive at the Travel B level depending on the Tournament.
 Otherwise, House teams should only sign up for HOUSE divisions.
 Call the Tournament Director and discuss placement and your concerns!

-Buffalo: Travel divisions are WNYAHL compatible.
+Buffalo: Travel divisions are WNYAHL compatible or follow the commercial Tournament model.
 The House teams are either true "in-house" or play in the MOHL house league.
-MOHL team strength varies and there is no A & B. Teams in MOHL are selected after the Travel teams are picked and it is rare to have more than one or two teams in an age division.
+MOHL team strength varies and there is no A & B or Red/White & Blue.
+Teams in MOHL are selected after the Travel teams are picked and it is rare to have more than one or two teams in an age division.

 Syracuse: Travel teams play at the AA (Major/Minor) or A (Tier III Mixed) level.
 There is no formal travel league website so most travel teams are independent except for a few that play in WNYAHL.
 The House league in Syracuse is SNOWBELT.
 Teams in Syracuse are either "Travel" or "Snowbelt".
-Snowbelt teams are either RED (very, very strong with no Travel team so this is the top team in their org in the age division), WHITE (similar to our A division) or BLUE (similar to our B division).
+Snowbelt teams are either RED (very strong with no Travel team so this is the top team in their organization in the age division), WHITE (similar to our A/White division) or BLUE (similar to our B/Blue division).
 NOTE: very good BLUE are A- teams, very weak WHITE are more B+.

 Albany/North Section: There are a few AAA teams.
-Most play either A, B, or C. A is the TB or top team at the Tier II or Tier III level.
+Most teams play either A, B, or C. A is the TB or top team at the Tier II or Tier III level.
 B is the kids who could not make the top team generally a mixed group of major/minor aged players.
-C is everyone else and probably House B level although some teams may be House A level.
+C is everyone else and probably House B/Blue level although some teams may be House A/White level.

 Travel AA, A, & B PLUS House divisions